HabitatMap/HabitatMap/pages/aircasting.md

 ---
 layout: page
 title: AirCasting is an open-source environmental data visualization platform.
-desctiption: AirCasting is an open-source environmental data visualization platform that consists of an Android app and online mapping system.
+desctiption: AirCasting is an open-source environmental data visualization platform that consists of a smartphone app and online mapping system.
 permalink: /aircasting
 section: aircasting
 image: /assets/img/aircasting-map-screenshot.png